HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/limitations_requirements.md

 ## Requirements and Limitations for Operator-based deployments

+!!! warning "Operator-based deployment discontinued"

-**Attention:** Beginning with HCL Digital Experience 9.5 Container Update CF200, HCL has discontinued releasing the HCL Digital Experience \(DX\) [Operator-based deployments](deploy_container_platforms.md) and will provide support only for [Helm-based deployments](helm.md).
+**Attention** Beginning with HCL Digital Experience 9.5 Container Update CF200, HCL has discontinued releasing the HCL Digital Experience \(DX\) [Operator-based deployments](deploy_container_platforms.md) and will provide support only for [Helm-based deployments](helm.md).
 There will be no further updates or code fixes provided for the Operator-based deployments.
 HCL requires all customers to migrate to Helm-based deployments for their DX installations.
 HCL will work with our customers as they transition from Operator-based to Helm-based deployments.
 For more information on the migration process, see [Migrating from Operator-based to Helm-based deployments](helm_operator_migration.md).

 The following describes the requirements to deploy the HCL Digital Experience 9.5 images to container platforms and current limitations using the [Operator-based](dxtools_dxctl.md) deployment process: